Updated: Mar 14

 The term “Celtic music” is nowadays misused and not recognized properly.

 That mistake created a divided view of what really Celtic music is.
-An ordinary listener can consider Celtic music every relaxing, moody pieces of music that consist of musical phrases played by national instruments of countries like Ireland or Scotland (bagpipes, Celtic harp, low whistle, carnyx).
+An ordinary listener can consider Celtic music every relaxing, moody pieces of music that consist of musical phrases played by national instruments of countries like Ireland or Scotland (bagpipes, Celtic harp, low whistle, carnyx, especially the bagpipe music is well-known).
 In this case, the term Celtic music is used interchangeably with Irish music.

 For more experienced listeners interested in this topic, Celtic music is a repercussion of Celtic culture that has been present in Europe for 2500 years.
 It represents not only the musical aspect of Celtic heritage but also poetry, elegies, historical documents etc. It sticks to traditional Celtic pieces of music coming from Britain, Ireland, Scotland but also from France, Spanish, Italy – even Poland.
 Celtic culture had its influence on each of those countries as well as all those countries had their influence on Celtic development and existence.
 A careful listener will notice that the pieces presented and categorized in this work are very consistent, but at the same time, they have visible influences from the regions they come from.